vishaljoshi789/GIT404/README.md

 The goal of `git404` is to **learn how Git actually works internally** by rebuilding its basic features from scratch using Rust.

+This project takes direct inspiration from Git’s **plumbing commands** like:

+- `git hash-object`
+- `git cat-file`
+- `git write-tree`
+- `git commit-tree`

+These are the low-level building blocks of Git. `git404` attempts to recreate their behaviors to teach how Git stores and links objects internally.

 ---

 ## 🙌 Contributing